-- 1 The Company is exposed to various legal risks; during the financial year, these related in particular to potential claims in connection with the brokerage of customer financing and proceedings in relation to the structuring of customer lending agreements, which can have a negative impact on statutory rescission periods, impeding certain processes.
-At the balance sheet date, the Company had recognized EUR 338.4 million in litigation and legal risk provisions.
+1 The Company is exposed to various legal risks; during the financial year, these related in particular to potential claims in connection with the brokerage of customer financing and proceedings in relation to the structuring of customer lending agreements, which can have a negative impact on statutory rescission periods, impeding certain processes.
+At the balance sheet date, the Company had recognized EUR 244.2 million in litigation and legal risk provisions.
 The determination of whether or not a provision should be recognized to cover the risks to which the Company is exposed, and if so, in what amount, is subject to a high degree of uncertainty.
-In light of this background, we consider these matters to be of particular importance for our audit. - As part of our audit, we assessed risk assessment carried out by the executive directors on the basis of the process established by the Company to ensure that a legal dispute is recorded and accounted for.
+In light of this background, we consider these matters to be of particular importance for our audit.

+- 2 As part of our audit, we assessed risk assessment carried out by the executive directors on the basis of the process established by the Company to ensure that a legal dispute is recorded and accounted for.
 In this connection, we also examined the content of the material legal risks and assessed the risk estimates made in that regard.
 As of the balance sheet date, we also obtained external legal conformations that support management's risk assessments with regard to the provisions specified in the section above.
 Furthermore, we also held regular meetings with the Company's legal department in order to receive updates on current developments and the reasons for the corresponding assessments.
 Our assessment took into account the knowledge obtained in the course of these meetings as well as the current development of the material legal disputes.
-We were able to follow the assumptions applied by the Management, and deem appropriate the assessments arrived at by the Management to serve as a basis for the measurement of these provisions. - The Company's disclosures relating to provisions for legal disputes are contained in the section "Balance Sheet Disclosures" "Other Provisions" of the notes to the financial statements and in the section "Volkswagen Bank GmbH" in the Management report.
+We have also verified the calculations submitted by the Company on the amount of the provisions.
+We were able to follow the assumptions applied by the Management, and deem appropriate the assessments arrived at by the Management to serve as a basis for the measurement of these provisions. - 3 The Company's disclosures relating to provisions for legal disputes are contained in the section "Balance Sheet Disclosures" "Other Provisions" of the notes to the financial statements and in the section "Volkswagen Bank GmbH" in the Management report.